lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

 LAMMPS input script
 -------------------

-Open the file named **umbrella-sampling.lmp**, which should contain the following lines:
+If you are using LAMMPS--GUI, open the file named **free-energy.lmp**.
+Alternatively, if you are not using LAMMPS--GUI, create a new input file
+and paste in the following content:

 .. code-block:: lammps